Bangladeshi English literature: Kaiser Hamidul Haq

-Kaiser Haq is the most prominent name in Bangladeshi English-language poetry.
-He has contributed to the fields of poetry, translation of the poems of Shamsur Rahman, the leading poet of Bangladesh, and also prose translation.
+Kaiser Haq has contributed to the fields of poetry, translation of the poems of Shamsur Rahman, the leading poet of Bangladesh, and also prose translation.
 His works include:

 Niaz Zaman

-Niaz Zaman is a writer, translator and an academician.
+Niaz Zaman is a writer, translator, and academic.
 She was honored with the Bangla Academy Literary Award in 2016 for her contribution to translation.
-Trees without Roots is a trans-created novel by Zaman grounded on Syed Waliullah’s novel Laal Shalu.
-Trees without Roots depicts typical natural scenery of Bangladesh like the ravages of nature, floods, and storms alongside the use of religion for food and shelter by the people like Majeed in society.
-This English novel brings the Bengali mind to the English-speaking world and the impact of religion as well as superstition on the village populace of Bengal.
+Trees without Roots is a novel written by Syed Waliullah, Niaz Zaman, and Serajul Islam Choudhury that is grounded on Syed Waliullah's novel Laal Shalu.
+Trees without Roots depicts the natural scenery of Bangladesh, including the ravages of nature: floods and storms.
+She also shows the use of religion for food and shelter by the people.

 Sabiha Haq

 Sabiha Haq (born January 1, 1977) has garnered a reputation for postcolonial and gender issues, women's writings, and cultural studies.
-The Mughal Aviary is the touchstone contribution in BEL (Bangladeshi English Literature) that categorically highlights the literary contributions of four Muslim women in the Mughal regime in pre-modern India: Gulbadan, Jahanara, Zeb-un-Nessa, and Habba Khatoon, the Nightingale of Kashmir.
-Their literary sensibilities were exposed with deep concern by the author who could never fail to highlight how gender politics made a mark on their lives and activities which were sufficient to efface their literary faculties.
-This book covers roughly 200 years of the 16th and 17th centuries that reflect the subjective tone and the self-fashioning of the princess under the Mughal regime through the forms of biography, hagiography and poetry by the four Zenana writers.
-Their writings depict a strong place for those women who could create a counter culture within the imposed culture they grew up in.
-The book The Mughal Aviary shows the dignity of the Muslim women as undiscovered writers and how the annals of history failed to pay due respect to their contributions.
+The Mughal Aviary highlights the literary contributions of four Muslim women in the Mughal regime in pre-modern India: Gulbadan, Jahanara, Zeb-un-Nessa, and Habba Khatoon, the Nightingale of Kashmir.
+This book covers roughly 200 years of the 16th and 17th centuries, reflecting the subjective tone and the self-fashioning of the princess under the Mughal regime through the forms of biography, hagiography, and poetry by the four Zenana writers.